Jump to Section

 Labels are handy that way.
 But if you really don’t want to use THC at all, the simple answer is, “Yes, CBD can work alone, but not as well as you might want.”

-Even without a significant amount of THC, you are better off using a full plant extract CBD product over a CBD isolate.
+Even without a significant amount of THC, you are better off using a full-plant extract CBD product over a CBD isolate.

-Most high quality CBD hemp oil products will contain mostly CBD, a small amount of THC (no more than 0.3%), and other beneficial cannabinoids, terpenes, and flavonoids.
+Most high-quality CBD hemp oil products will contain mostly CBD, a small amount of THC (no more than 0.3%), and other beneficial cannabinoids, terpenes, and flavonoids.

 Is CBD Oil Still Worth It Without THC?

-Like any therapeutic substance, be it a prescription medication, herbal remedy or – in this case – something that sort of lies in between those categories, our bodies dictate how we’ll react.
+Like any therapeutic substance, be it a prescription medication, herbal remedy, or – in this case – something that sort of lies in between those categories, our bodies dictate how we’ll react.

 Some people prefer CBD dominant products, others like THC dominant products, and others like to go for the CBD isolates.

 As we wrote above, a high quality, full plant extract CBD product will contain a small amount of THC and other cannabinoids, thereby giving you the Entourage Effect.

 The Best Approach – Prudence and Caution

 Even with definitive research on medical cannabis, there’s no way to predict how it will affect you.

 With this in mind, just start with small doses and see how you feel.
 Work your way up and eventually, you’ll find a balance.

-As more and more doctors and patients use it for improving health, the answers and standards for its use will become more obvious.
+As more and more doctors and patients use it for improving life, the answers and standards for its use will become more obvious.